NOAA-GFDL/fre-workflows/README.md

 <!-- ______________________________________________________________________________________________________________________ -->
 ## 7. Validate your workflow configuration
-When you are ready, you can have rose validate your configuration to catch common problems:
+Rose can validate the configuration by checking the field values against a list of rules defined by the devlopers of this repository.
+It's crucial to note that while this list of rules is determined by the requirements of th

+One can wait until this step in this guide, or validate as they go along at any point in the previous instructions
 ```
 rose macro --validate
 ```
-Common errors include non-existent directories and time intervals that do not follow ISO8601 specifications.
-One can wait until this step to bother validating, or it can be a back/forth iteration between editing and validating until all complaints are addressed.
+Common errors include non-existent directories and time intervals that are not ISO8601 datetimes.
+It is recommended to address any/all complaints.
 If `history-manifest` exists, `rose macro --validate` will report on source files referenced by components that are not present in the history tar file archives.

-If a component specifies a non-existent source file, reconfigure the component definition or omit the component from post-processing all together.
-It's also OK to remove the source file specified within that component, but
+Whether a missing file is a show-stopper or a toothless complaint is at the complete discretion of the user.
+If a source file is missing, consider reconfiguring the component definition(s), remove the source file from the component, or simply removing the component altogether.